 Parents being in denial is also a big problem.
 It is so hard to hear that your child has autism.
 There is no cure, it is not going to go away and you do not know what their future will look like.
 It is challenging, it is stressful, it is expensive, and it is hard on relationships.
 The sooner you start the process, the sooner you can get support.

-As time went on, our daughter went from a child who was in her own world to a child who wanted to interact with us all the time.
-However, she still had a hard time with gross motor skills and I had seen some stickers to use on the floor to assist online.
-However, they were super expensive, so I decided to create my own to make them affordable.
-I was able to make it happen and started a business through this!
-I now have a Facebook group and have self-published some children’s books, all inspired by my daughter.
+As time went on, her daughter went from a child who was in her own world to a child who wanted to interact all the time.
+However, she still had a hard time with gross motor skills and Chantal had seen some stickers to use on the floor to assist online.
+However, they were super expensive, so Chantal decided to create her own to make them affordable.
+She was able to make it happen and started a business through this!
+She now has a Facebook group and has self-published some children’s books, all inspired by her daughter.

 If I can use my voice and what I have to help other people, I am all in.
 I will do whatever it takes to help another child or another parent.Chantal